 Whether you’re home or travelling to European destinations abroad, be sure to report your lost passport immediately.
 If you’re travelling and it was stolen, contact the local police department and file a report; you may be able to do this online rather than waiting around at a local police station.
 When your passport is lost, in theory, it should be useless to anyone due to the security measures built in, but unfortunately, that’s not the case as passports are routinely used for illegal activity.
 They’re like “gold” to criminals – while many lost passports end up being destroyed or tossed away, some do end up in the hands of criminal gangs.

 Whether it’s lost or stolen you’ll also need to report it to the nearest embassy or consulate of your home country.
-If it was stolen, be sure and let the officer know you were the victim of a crime.
+If it was stolen, be sure to let the officer know you were the victim of a crime.
 Either way, inform them of the date you plan to depart from the country.
-If there isn’t much time, they’ll be able to get you a limited validity emergency travel document; if you have longer you may be able to get a full validity passport.
+If there isn’t much time before you, they’ll be able to get you a limited validity emergency travel document; if you have longer, you may be able to get a full validity passport.
 Once you’ve reported it missing, your lost or stolen passport will be cancelled, so even if you find it eventually you won’t be able to use it.

 Download, print and complete the application form, then book an appointment